nikoelt/WhisperAttack/README.md

 - **GPU (Optional, but Recommended)**
   - Whisper runs faster on an NVIDIA GPU with CUDA.
   - When using GPU if CUDA is not available then an error will be logged and this will fallback to CPU

+- **CUDA 12**
+  - WhisperAttack requires the CUDA 12 runtime.
+This is included with WhisperAttack however if you get a "Library cublas64_12.dll is not found" error then you will need to install the CUDA Toolkit 12.
+Only the Runtime > Libraries need to be installed if presented with a list of components to install.
+  - The [CUDA Toolkit 12](https://developer.nvidia.com/cuda-downloads) will install the CUDA 12 libraries

 ---